These soft and creamy goat cheese mashed potatoes are an easy, gluten-free, and cheesy potato side dish!

 Her top secret recipe was lost over time, but it was– most definitely– the beginning of my mashed potato obsession.

 Over the years, I’ve tested recipe after recipe– and when I want a classic, creamy mashed potato— these goat cheese mashed potatoes are my favorite.

 What Kind of Potatoes Are Best For Mashing?

 Or really, any variety of gold or yellow potato.

 Gold potatoes make fluffy, flavorful mashed potatoes.

-Try to avoid using Russet potatoes for mashing, because they absorb a lot of water when you boil them.
-And that means– less flavor.
+Russet potatoes (or Idaho potatoes) absorb a lot of water when you boil them.

-Do these Goat Cheese Mashed Potatoes Taste like Goat Cheese?
+Do these Mashed Potatoes Taste like Goat Cheese?

 A little bit!

 Instead, it adds a silky, creamy texture to the potatoes, along with a tiny bit of tang.